 Comments on the Spanish Beach House

 The process of submitting drafts to the client and receiving their comments may take several times.
 This is normal.
-The key is to give as much detailed descriptions as possible to ensure that the next round of submission and review covers most, if not all, of the comments.
-Constant communication through email and private messages are also encouraged to ensure that minor comments are easily captured and reflected on the design.
+The key is to give as many detailed descriptions as possible to ensure that the next round of submission and review covers most, if not all, of the comments.
+Constant communication through email and private messages is also encouraged to ensure that minor comments are easily captured and reflected on the design.
 Sometimes a brainstorming chat with the client can be fun and can lead to interesting ideas that ultimately improve the design.

 LEGO Commission 16 Handles MOC

 This is helpful in ensuring to the client that work is being done and there is progress.
 Having the client be involved in the process makes the process more collaborative and immersive.
 The client feels that they are part of the design and that they have an effect on how the design evolves from a draft to the final design.
-It allows them to realize their idea and turn it into a reality.
+It allows them to realize their idea and turn it into reality.
 This overall process makes a customized MOC all the more personal for both the client and designer.

 Finalization of Design

 Once I have received all the comments from the client, I finalize the design and render images of the exterior and interiors of the building.
 I generate at least 2-3 for the exterior and 1 for each level of the building interior.
-I double check the stability and connections of the structure using STUD.IO’s STABILITY TEST option.
+I double-check the stability and connections of the structure using STUD.IO’s STABILITY TEST option.

 I then submit the rendered images to the client for his final approval before I generate the instructions and parts list.
 At this time, upon approval, I also request the client to make the second half of the payment before I generate and send the instructions and parts list to them.